redwoodjs/redwood/docs/docs/forms.md

 }
 ```

-## `<FormError>`
+## `FormError`

-This helper renders a `<div>` containing a "title" message and a `<ul>` enumerating any errors reported by the server when trying to save your form.
+This component renders a `<div>` containing a "title" message and a `<ul>` enumerating errors reported by the server when trying to save your form.
 You can see it in a scaffold if you submit a form that somehow gets passed client-side validation:

 ![image](https://user-images.githubusercontent.com/32992335/138611080-9bb138a9-59cc-406d-b926-ef46f4aa7997.png)

-For example, let's say you have a form with a `<TextField>` for a user's email address, but you didn't specify any validation on it:
+For example, let's say you have a form with a `TextField` for a user's email address, but you didn't specify any validation on it:

 ```jsx {22}
 import { useMutation } from '@redwoodjs/web'